-- A. On the anniversary of their hire date in 2019, 2020 and 2021 bargaining unit members shall advance one (1) step according to the appropriate table listed below.
-Newly-hired police officers shall be moved from Step 1 to Step 2 of the pay matrix upon successful completion of their initial eighteen (18) month probationary period. - B. The following hourly pay schedules shall be applicable for bargaining unit employees, effective the full pay period encompassing the month, day and year, according to the appropriate table below.
+A. On the anniversary of their hire date in 2019, 2020 and 20212022, 2023 and 2024 bargaining unit members shall advance one (1) step according to the appropriate table listed below.
+Newly-hired police officers shall be moved from Step 1 to Step 2 of the pay matrix, or as otherwise placed pursuant to § 13 of this article, upon successful completion of their initial eighteen (18) month probationary period.

+B. The following hourly pay schedules shall be applicable for bargaining unit employees, effective the full pay period encompassing the month, day and year, according to the appropriate table below.